forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

   > As often discrete classifications in biology are approximations.

-In organisms the immune system includes the interactions within a life form.
-The transition from cellular regulation mechanisms to immune mechanisms is fluent.
+In organisms (i.e. lifeforms being composed of multiple smaller units of life) the immune system includes the interactions within a life form.
+The transition from 'classical' homeostasis to immune mechanisms is fluent.
 Examples:
 * Cancer cells within an organism can be viewed as selfish cells that don't respect the 'rules of an organism', therefore the immune system targets them.
 Cancer cells can be viewed as a life form within a host: They replicate without being integrated in the cellular communication of the host.
 * If an organism is physically damaged, the immune system handles the displaced cells and initiates repair mechanisms.

+#### Mindset of the Immune System
-* The immune system gives 'immunity' to damage from interactions but usually does not prevent interactions.
+The immune system gives 'immunity' to damage from interactions but usually does not prevent interactions.
 E.g. regarding pathogen infections the immune system reduce the pathogens just enough they don't do damage but no more or are even beneficial.
 There are some rare pathogens which nearly always do damage, but the vast majority of live forms interactions are only harmful in specific situations and often life forms find ways to work together for mutual benefit.

-* *The immune system is pragmatic and efficiency focused*:
+*The immune system is pragmatic and efficiency focused*:
   * the immune system usually is minimalist and does just as much to prevent harm but no more.
   * the immune system can redirect interactions to mutual benefits.

 > Else life forms on todays earth would be busy fighting and couldn't spend time on cooperating and creating.

 > Nearly all life forms on todays earth create and cooperate in a variety of forms, which indicates an evolutionary advantage of these behaviors.

 > Interactions are often beneficial to learn and evolve.

 ### Immune System Goals